UNiXMIT/UNiXSF/README.md

   - Reminders/Follow-Up in Outlook Calendar.
     Gets the case number, subject and URL from the active, open case and opens a new window to create an Outlook Calendar event with reminder set.
-    By default the calendar event start date is 3 days in the future but this can be changed, by the user, in the new window.
+    By default, the calendar event start date is 3 days in the future, but this can be changed, by the user, in the new window.

   - Full Screen KCS Editor.
     Make the KCS editor full screen to allow easier creation/editing of the article body.